salernolabs/rescuegroups/doc/request/MicrochipRegistrations/readme.md

 #### ::setMicrochipRegistrationUpdatedByID

-Sets microchipRegistrationUpdatedByID field with a value of type int.
+Sets microchipRegistrationUpdatedByID field with a value of type string.

-    $query->setMicrochipRegistrationUpdatedByID(int);
+    $query->setMicrochipRegistrationUpdatedByID(string);

 #### ::setMicrochipRegistrationMicrochipNumber

-Sets microchipRegistrationMicrochipNumber field with a value of type microchipnumber.
+Sets microchipRegistrationMicrochipNumber field with a value of type string.

-    $query->setMicrochipRegistrationMicrochipNumber(microchipnumber);
+    $query->setMicrochipRegistrationMicrochipNumber(string);

 #### ::setMicrochipRegistrationMicrochipVendor